-- 16. With so many prophecies seen fulfilled the doubting Thomas' panicked claiming there must have been two writers God could not be that good at predicting.
-Jews even today speak of two books of Isaiah. - 16.1 The book does have two important themes.
-The first thirty-nine chapters deal generally with God's judgment on sin, and chapters 40-66 emphasize God's comfort and restoration. - 17.
+- 8. The unity of the Book of Isaiah has been upheld by solid scholarship and numerous New Testament citations though it has been common for critics to speak of a "second Isaiah" who allegedly wrote in the period immediately before the end of the Babylonian Captivity. - 8.1 Like many prophetic books of the Bible the primary justification for alleging the book was written by more than one person is the accuracy of what Isaiah predicted.
+With so many prophecies seen fulfilled the doubting Thomas' panicked claiming there must have been two writers God could not be that good at predicting.
+Jews even today speak of two books of Isaiah. - 8.2 The book does have two important themes.
+The first thirty-nine chapters deal generally with God's judgment on sin, and chapters 40-66 emphasize God's comfort and restoration. - 9.
 Isaiah dealt extensively with the sins of the people in his generation predicting God's judgment on both the northern and southern kingdoms.
-In his lifetime he saw the Assyrian captivity of the ten tribes and later, after his death, Judah was defeated by Babylon. - 18.
-His prophetic vision, however, went far beyond his time to the ultimate judgment of God and the ultimate establishment of righteousness on earth. - 19.
-Given the reputation of the Book of Isaiah as the greatest of all prophetic books our overview will be well served if we concentrate on prophecy; for indeed this was Isaiah's major claim to fame: - 20.
+In his lifetime he saw the Assyrian captivity of the ten tribes and later, after his death, Judah was defeated by Babylon. - 10.
+His prophetic vision, however, went far beyond his time to the ultimate judgment of God and the ultimate establishment of righteousness on earth. - 11.
+Given the reputation of the Book of Isaiah as the greatest of all prophetic books our overview will be well served if we concentrate on prophecy; for indeed this was Isaiah's major claim to "fame." - 12.
 The future Messianic Kingdom

-Is a 2:2 In the last days the mountain of the LORD'S temple will be established as chief among the mountains; it will be raised above the hills, and all nations will stream to it.
+Isa 2:2 In the last days the mountain of the LORD'S temple will be established as chief among the mountains; it will be raised above the hills, and all nations will stream to it.
 Isa 2:3 Many peoples will come and say, "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob.
 He will teach us his ways, so that we may walk in his paths."
 The law will go out from Zion, the word of the LORD from Jerusalem.

-Is a 2:4 He will judge between the nations and will settle disputes for many peoples.
+Isa 2:4 He will judge between the nations and will settle disputes for many peoples.
 They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.
 Isa 2:5 Come, O house of Jacob, let us walk in the light of the LORD.

-21. Judah's humbling in the Day of the Lord
+13. Judah's humbling in the Day of the Lord